pvplabs/pvpltools/docs/index.rst

 The aim of this package is to make life easier for other people facing similar needs and thereby, in a small way, support the accelerated deployment of photovoltaic power systems.

-The current version of this package is found in the github repository `pvplabs/pvpltools <https://github.com/pvplabs/pvpltools>`_ .
+The current version of this package is found in the GitHub repository `pvplabs/pvpltools <https://github.com/pvplabs/pvpltools>`_ .
 Prior to 2024, the code was made available in `adriesse/pvpltools-python <https://github.com/adriesse/pvpltools-python>`_ .